mjosaarinen/pqps/README.md

 have not released their software so independent measurements are not possible.
-This improved implementation still has a reported latency of several seconds, so its power consumption can still be assumed to be hundreds of times higher than with most other candidates (if not thousands as is currently the case for currently available implementations.)
+This improved implementation still has a reported latency of several seconds, so its power consumption can still be assumed to be hundreds of times higher than with most other candidates (if not thousands as is currently the case.)

 ### NOTE